ethereum-optimism/design-docs/security/fma-multi-threaded-64-bit-cannon.md

 Below is what needs to be done before launch to reduce the chances of the above failure modes occurring, and to ensure they can be detected and recovered from:

-- [ ] Resolve all comments on this document and incorporate them into the document itself (Assignee: document author)
+- [ ] Third-party audit the offchain and onchain VM implementation and specification (Assignee: document author).
 - [ ] *Action item 2 (Assignee: tag assignee)*
 - [ ] *Action item 3 (Assignee: tag assignee)*